 It’s a tossup between Outlander by Diana Gabaldon, Game of Thrones or In The Woods by Tana French.
 Those are some beasts in paperback.

-Do you write as well as read?
-Do you see yourself in the future as being an author?
+🔪 Do you write as well as read?
+Do you see yourself being an author in the future?

 As a very young child.
 My mother is the OG Booknerd.
 She used to share books with me if they were age appropriate.
 And then my favourite aunt, when I was seven or eight, gave me my first Nancy Drew books and I was immediately obsessed with the mystery genre.

-If we’re talking “classic” as in things like To Kill a Mockingbird or Pride and Prejudice, I haven’t really read any of those…unless it was for school.
-I’ve read 1984 by George Orwell and have tried to read Mary Shelley’s Frankenstein and Moby Dick, but I never got very far into them.
+If we’re talking “classic” as in things like To Kill a Mockingbird or Pride and Prejudice, I haven’t really read any of those, unless it was for school.
+I’ve read 1984 by George Orwell and have tried to read Mary Shelley’s Frankenstein and Moby Dick, but I never gotten very far into them.
 There’s something about proper English prose that put me to sleep.
-It’s just not how this booknerd’s brain works.
-But I have read a lot of Nancy Drew and those are from the 1930s, so it has to count for something.
+It’s just not how this my book brain works.
+But, I have read a lot of Nancy Drew and those are from the 1930s, so it has to count for something.

 Art and creative writing.
-Fun fact: My grade 10 science teacher used to play on my last name and call me MacSkipple…because I never went to his class!
-The left side of my brain is not really into doing anything.
+Fun fact: My grade 10 science teacher used to play on my last name and call me MacSkipple, because I never went to his class!
+The left side of my brain is not really into doing anything, I guess.

 Well, no one gives me books because they are all scared to give me something I already have, or give me something I don’t want.
 Gift cards are the smart option.
-But if this did happen I would say, “Thank you for the thought, but I’ve already read this.”
+But, if this did happen I would say, “Thank you for the gift and thinking of me, but I’ve already read this.”

-What is a lesser known series that you know of that is similar to Harry Potter or the Hunger Games?
+🔪What is a lesser known series that you know of which is similar to Harry Potter or the Hunger Games?